NobleSkye/blog.nobleskye.dev/src/content/posts/nexomaker-tutorial.md

 <details>
 <summary>You said craftengine works with extra steps?
 What are those extra steps?</summary>

 As CraftEngine **does not** have **offical support**.
-However you can still use craftengine by first creating a project and going to the NexoMaker Marketplace and get the craftengine extension that adds craftengine support.
+However you can still use craftengine by first creating a project and going to the NexoMaker Marketplace and get the craftengine Expansions that adds craftengine support.
 Then adding craftengine as a plugin in the server environment settings.

 > **Note** Some features may not work as expected due to the lack of offical support.
-The extention is opensource so if you find any issues you can report them on the [GitHub repo](https://github.com/dodi2020/NM-CraftEngine-Expansion) Or make pull requests to fix them yourself if you know how to code.
+The Expansions is opensource so if you find any issues you can report them on the [GitHub repo](https://github.com/dodi2020/NM-CraftEngine-Expansion) Or make pull requests to fix them yourself if you know how to code.

 </details>